 Responding to the needs of students who already “get it” is problematic for many teachers.
 In any given class there will be a certain number of students that have some understanding of the topic of a unit of study that has not even begun.
 Knowing who those students are is important, but knowing what actions to take can be difficult.

 The most common reaction is to provide opportunities for acceleration by moving the student to the next grade level’s curriculum.
 While this may seem like a good solution in the short term, it often becomes problematic.
 As a result, students can be left with gaps in their learning, and there may arise scheduling and other systematic issues.

 For these reasons, I advocate that teachers utilize extensions and enrichment activities.
 Extensions increase the depth and complexity of the grade level content.
-Enrichment opportunities look for topics that are outside of the traditional content.
-If you are interested in learning more about this, check out this post that I wrote on the topic.
+Enrichment opportunities look for topics that are outside the traditional content.
+If you are interested in learning more about this, read on here.

 Although PLC work can be boiled down to these 4 questions, it is complex work.
 It needs to be continually refined, revised, and improved upon for the desired positive impacts on student learning to materialize.
 Hopefully, these four recommendations help focus this work for you and your colleagues so that your professional learning community is more effective at improving student learning.

 David Woodward, Founder and President of Forefront Education, is an education insider with more than 25 years of experience in education as a classroom teacher, a district leader in math education, and a frequent presenter at conferences nationally.
 He founded Forefront Education to help educators better understand student learning with classroom assessments and support standards-based grading that is automatic, accurate, and reliable.
 David recently retired as a math coach at Boulder Valley School District in Colorado in June 2020.

 Our team and tools help schools implement standards-based grading, streamline assessment systems, and use meaningful data to drive decision-making.